csparks113/Morse-Code-App/docs/refactor-notes.md

 - Extended the same adaptive sampler to apply a capped `audioStartLeadMs` (<=96 ms) when we stick with audio-start scheduling so flashes lead by the measured JS skew while the analyzer keeps `preScheduleLeadMs` + `audioStartLeadMs` aligned.
 - Trimmed timeline fallback offset to 12 ms (with an 8 ms flash lead) so guard fallbacks stay closer to the audio track.
 - Relaxed the audio-start guard to 6 ms headroom (margin 2 ms) so more pulses stay on the native schedule while keeping a small safety buffer.
-- Console Play Pattern sweeps now skip the age/headroom guard, enforce a =24 ms audio-start lead, and pair with a 12 ms tone lead so flashes stay ahead of the audio track.
+- Console Play Pattern sweeps now skip the age/headroom guard, enforce a 24 ms audio-start lead, and pair with a 12 ms tone lead so flashes stay ahead of the audio track.
 - Boosted the adaptive lead baseline (36 ms, ratio 1.0 with 8 ms offset) so short guard successes get an earlier JS pre-arm and stay in audio-start.
-- Parsed the 13:56 (35.9 ms mean audio→flash) and 14:39 (39.6 ms mean) Play Pattern sweeps to quantify the residual flash spikes: 259 commits at 117.7 ms mean / 179 ms p95 with every pulse ≥60 ms, and 467 commits at 123.4 ms mean / 201 ms p95 (p99 421 ms) with 90 ms pulses peaking at 494 ms.
+- Parsed the 13:56 (35.9 ms audio->flash mean) and 14:39 (39.6 ms) Play Pattern sweeps to quantify residual flash spikes: 259 commits at 117.7 ms mean / 179 ms p95 with every pulse <=60 ms, and 467 commits at 123.4 ms mean / 201 ms p95 (p99 421 ms) with 90 ms pulses peaking at 494 ms.
 - Trimmed `OutputsAudio` tone lead to 20 ms with a 12 ms gap cushion so tones no longer start far ahead of their slots at higher WPM.
 - Reworked the flash/haptic dispatcher to remain in audio-start mode with zero headroom and drive pulses via `requestAnimationFrame`, eliminating `audioStartCompensationMs` in the latest sweeps.
 - Taught the analyzer to read UTF-16 logcat captures (`Get-Content -Encoding Unicode`) so reported latencies reflect the on-device behaviour.
-- Captured the 13:39/14:39 Play Pattern sweeps showing audio→flash ≈35–40 ms means with audible gaps restored at ≥15 WPM; remaining spikes now stem from JS timer jitter, not guard fallback.
+- Captured the 13:39/14:39 Play Pattern sweeps showing audio->flash means around 35-40 ms with audible gaps restored at roughly 15+ WPM; remaining spikes now stem from JS timer jitter, not guard fallback.

 ## Completed (2025-10-11)